Sian Naftal

 About me

 I am trained to help you cope with emotional issues which can affect people of all ages.
-You may be suffering from anxiety or depression, have relationship problems, low self-esteem, have been bereaved or be dealing with other difficult events, or just feeling sad.
+You may be suffering from anxiety or depression, have relationship problems, low self-esteem, have been bereaved, be dealing with other difficult events, or just feeling sad.

-I specialise in working with issues around the following with children, adults and couples:
+I specialise in working with issues around the following with individuals and couples:

-• Anxiety - generalised anxiety disorder, panic attacks, OCD, social anxiety, health anxiety etc
+• Anxiety - generalised anxiety disorder, panic attacks, OCD, social anxiety, health anxiety, work burnout etc

-• Fertility Issues, including secondary infertility and moving forward without children
+• All fertility Issues, including secondary infertility and moving forward without children

 • All types of pregnancy loss